 So imagine a large, round stage.
 Along the edge of the stage, our ten actors move at different speeds, all of them constantly in motion - some very fast, some slow and deliberate.
 In our performance, we now climb into the fixture above the stage lights.
 When we look down, we see our ten actors and each one is standing somewhere on a certain position on the stage.
 From a very specific moment (for example, the time of your birth) we now take a photo of it and then transfer this image to a symbolic drawing.
 We have now transferred our stage to a circle with ten symbolic markers on which the actors stand.
 And we still draw in lines between each actor, symbolizing their relationships to each other,

-(If you have never seen your birth chart, you can have it done for free at https://www.astro.com/horoskope)
+(If you have never seen the drawing of your own horoscope, you can have it done for free here on astro.com at )

 Since the actors on this stage are constantly in motion, the quality of the situation is also constantly changing.
 At one moment, two actors may be carrying out an angry argument through a brawl.
 At some point, the brawl is over again - the quality of time has changed.
 A new situation arises.
 Perhaps two actors suddenly discover their mutual affection and a passionate romance develops.
 Again, the quality of this scene or time period is quite different.